BookingEasy/booking-easy-wp/readme.txt

 1. How to identify my Sagenda account in WordPress?
 Copy the token from your Sagenda account and paste it into your WordPress installation

 == Upgrade Notice ==

-= 1.0.6 =
+= 1.0.7 =
-* ADDED : Add language support for French.
+* ADDED : Add language support for German to the reservation system.
-* IMPROVED : Polish translation.

 == Changelog ==

+= 1.0.7 =
+* ADDED : Add language support for German to the reservation system.

 = 1.0.6 =
 * ADDED : Add language support for French.